White & Case heatmap of antitrust and labor developments (WHALD)

 United States

-April 2024: The U.S. Federal Trade Commission voted 3-2 to finalize and promulgate a rule banning most non-compete clauses in employer-employee contracts.
+April 2024: The U.S. Federal Trade Commission votes 3-2 to finalize and promulgate a rule banning most non-compete clauses in employer-employee contracts.
 There are two categories of non-competes that are not banned under the rule: (i) existing non-competes with senior executives, and (ii) non-competes in “bona fide” sales of a business.
 For more details on the scope, please read our alert here.
 Absent an effective legal challenge delaying or barring enforcement, the rule will go into effect 120 days following its publication in the Federal Register, which we expect to follow soon.

 March 2024: The U.S. Supreme Court denies McDonald’s petition for review of an August 2023 ruling from the Seventh Circuit Court of Appeals reviving a 2017 lawsuit against McDonald’s for allegedly restricting competition through no-poach agreements.
 The Seventh Circuit ruling remanding the case to the district court stands.